alco/porcelain/README.md

 of Erlang ports.
 Porcelain builds on ports for easy integration, but provides richer functionality and simple API for managing external processes.

+Simply put, Porcelain removes the pain of dealing with ports and substitutes it with happiness and peace of mind.

 ## Prerequisites

 Porcelain relies on one external dependency to provide some of its features: